allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 We not decided to use global data loader caching because of many clients of our graph and data in this graph change frequently in timeline
 [we use request strategy](https://github.com/graphql-java/java-dataloader#the-scope-of-a-data-loader-is-important).
-If we are talking about caching on client side we tackle with issue that some of our object don't have unique `ID` so after a while we skip this approach and as well we are not caching them on client side.
+If we are talking about caching on the client side we tackle the issue that some of our objects don't have unique `ID` so after a while we skipped this approach and we are not caching them on the client side as well.